Harshita-Verma09/Frontend_React_084_Clipboard_Copy/README.md

-#  React Clipboard Copy Demo
+#  React Clipboard Copy Demo.

 This project is a modern React + TypeScript + Vite application that demonstrates how to copy a long paragraph of React notes to the clipboard with a single click.
 The app features a clean, dark-themed UI and instant feedback when copying.